Richd0tcom/runitback/README.md

 ### Editing Requests

-[Add screenshot of request editor]

 1. Select a request from the list
 2. Click "Edit Request"
 3. Modify headers, body, or other request details
 4. Save changes and replay the modified request

 ### DevTools Integration

-[Add screenshot of DevTools panel]

 1. Open Chrome DevTools (F12)
 2. Navigate to the "Run It Back" panel